Pragmatism, Functionalism, And William James Psychology

 Who was William James?

-Born in 1842, William James was an American psychologist and philosopher, now sometimes referred to as the "Father of American psychology."
+William James was an American psychologist and philosopher, now sometimes referred to as the "Father of American psychology."
 James wrote and published extensively and was the first to offer a course in psychology in the United States.
-As a leading thinker during the latter half of the 19th century, he developed influential theories in psychology and philosophy.
+As a leading thinker during the latter half of the 19th century and the early 20th century, he developed influential theories in psychology and philosophy.

 Pragmatism and functionalism are two philosophies William James used to further his understanding of the world around him.
 James posited the pragmatic theory of truth and used this philosophy to define and redefine ideas, filtering answers to his questions about the mind.
 Most of his findings, theories, and inquiries were viewed according to his pragmatic theory of truth.